raven749/Second-Project/README.md

 To obtain the proper lighting for a photograph a photographer needs to know the position of the sun in the sky in relation to what he's trying to photograph.

-If a photographer goes to photograph a tousist location like the Sphinx for example he will want to know when the sun will be in the right position to light up is face with side frontal lighting to reveal the detail.
+If a photographer goes to photograph a tourist location like the Sphinx for example he will want to know when the sun will be in the right position to light up is face with side frontal lighting to reveal the detail.
 Tourist attractions near the current locaion can be displayed to give a photographer other options to photograph.